The halls were quiet this morning.

 Trauma and fear will seek to isolate and divide.

-Compassion, empathy, and understanding are the antidotes that can can bring peace.
+Compassion, empathy, and understanding are the antidotes that can bring peace.

 If we know better, will we do better?